Amos Yee: Acting career

-Early YouTube videos
+YouTube videos

 By 2012, Yee had begun uploading videos to YouTube aimed at both Singaporean and international youth.
-In one, he called the Chinese New Year an imitation of New Year's Day.
+In one upload, he called the Chinese New Year an imitation of New Year's Day.
 Garnering over 150,000 views, The New Paper described Yee's video as "mocking" the origins of the Chinese zodiac, but Yee later clarified that the video was satirical.
-Yee also uploaded videos concerning topics such as Singapore's ban on homosexuality, The Hunger Games, Valentine's Day, Boyhood, and his decision to drop out of school "to pursue [his] 'career' as a 17-year-old boy ranting in front of a video camera".
+Yee also uploaded videos concerning topics such as Singapore's then-prohibition of homosexuality, The Hunger Games, Valentine's Day, Boyhood, and his decision to drop out of school "to pursue [his] 'career' as a 17-year-old boy ranting in front of a video camera".